kongjiaqi99/ic/BHG-Backend-main/README.md

-# Backend Configuration for BHG Admin
+# Backend Configuration for ic Admin

-This README provides instructions to set up and configure the backend for the BHG Admin application.
+This README provides instructions to set up and configure the backend for the ic Admin application.

 ## Prerequisites